fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a hadith from Abu Huraira 🐈:

-    When Allah breathed a soul into Adam, Adam sneezed and said "Alhamdulillah!"
+> When Allah breathed a soul into Adam, Adam sneezed and said "Alhamdulillah!"
 (Praise to God!).
 Allah replied "Yarmukallah, o Adam (Let God give you of His Mercy!).
 Go to those angels that sit in the gathering and say to them "Assalamu Aleykum!"
 (Peace be upon you).
 Angels replied "Waaleykum Assalam wa Rahmatullah (And peace to you and mercy)!"
+>
-    When Adam returned to his Lord, He said: "Indeed, this will be your greeting, and greeting of your sons among each other".
+> When Adam returned to his Lord, He said: "Indeed, this will be your greeting, and greeting of your sons among each other".
+>

-    The hadith further says that then Allah opened His hand and showed Adam all of his descendands.
+> The hadith further says that then Allah opened His hand and showed Adam all of his descendands.
 Each person had his life expectancy written on his forehead.
 Adam saw a man whose light was one of the brightest and he asked "Who is this man?".
 Allah replied "This is Dawud (David) and he is prescribed to live 40 years".
 Adam said "Oh my Lord, extend his life", Allah replied "This is the term I prescribed him".
 Adam asked again "Oh my Lord, I give him 60 of my years" for which Allah replied "Let it be your way".
+>
-    Sheikh Al-Albani called this hadith authentic.
+> Sheikh Al-Albani called this hadith authentic.

 Allah gave Adam knowledge and taught him names.
 One of the version of interpretation is that Adam was taught the names of animals and birds 🐦.
 The other version is that he was taught speech.

-### Every human souls testifies in front of God
+### Every human soul testifies in front of God

 Angels asked Allah why He want to send to Earth humans knowing that they will transgress.
 Allahﷻ   told angels that He knows what they know not.